Mind the Gaps: Prioritizing Activities to Meet Regulatory Needs for Acute Systemic Lethality

 Acute systemic toxicity tests are the most commonly performed type of safety test worldwide.
-Participants in this workshop will consider approaches available to assess acute lethality associated with chemicals and chemical mixtures, with the purpose of designing comprehensive strategies to predict toxicity while avoiding animal tests.
-The envisioned specific areas for discussion will include:
+Participants in this workshop considered approaches available to assess acute lethality associated with chemicals and chemical mixtures, with the purpose of designing comprehensive strategies to predict toxicity while avoiding animal tests.
+The specific areas for discussion included:

 - Defining how to calculate the LD50 of a chemical mixture/formulated product

 - Identifying gaps where model (or assay) development or optimization is needed

 - Understanding regulatory needs for model (or assay) outputs

 - Pinpointing the types of mechanistic information that would be useful

 - Establishing the feasibility of using artificial intelligence in model development